The Fens

 Fen is the local term for an individual area of marshland or former marshland.
 It also designates the type of marsh typical of the area, which has neutral or alkaline water and relatively large quantities of dissolved minerals, but few other plant nutrients.

 The Fens are a National Character Area, based on their landscape, biodiversity, geodiversity and economic activity.

-The Fens lie inland of the Wash, and are an area of nearly 1500 sqmi in Lincolnshire, Cambridgeshire, and Norfolk.
+The Fens lie inland of the Wash, and are an area of nearly 1500 sqmi in the south east of Lincolnshire, most of Cambridgeshire (which also includes parts of the old historic county of Huntingdonshire), and western-most parts of Norfolk and Suffolk.

 Most of the Fens lie within a few metres of sea level.
 As with similar areas in the Netherlands, much of the Fenland originally consisted of fresh- or salt-water wetlands.
 These have been artificially drained and continue to be protected from floods by drainage banks and pumps.
 With the support of this drainage system, the Fenland has become a major arable agricultural region for grains and vegetables.
 The Fens are particularly fertile, containing around half of the grade 1 agricultural land in England.

 The Fens have been referred to as the "Holy Land of the English" because of the former monasteries, now churches and cathedrals, of Crowland, Ely, Peterborough, Ramsey and Thorney.
-Other significant settlements in the Fens include Boston, Downham Market, March, Spalding, and Wisbech.
+Other significant settlements in the Fens include Boston, Downham Market, King’s Lynn, Mildenhall, March, Spalding, and Wisbech.